AiTechEye/aliveai/readme.txt

 name_color	ffffff	("" to hide name)
 hp		20
 drop_dead_body	1
-creative		0	creative
+hugwalk		0	hug/dead walking
-superbuild	0	can build on distance crafting		1	(craft things, also on its own way)
+mindamage	0	mine damage (damage must be higher then the nunber to hurt) creative		0	creative superbuild	0	can build on distance crafting		1	(craft things, also on its own way)